sunpnwt12/dotfiles/README.md

 # dotfiles
 This is my repotory for managing dotfiles
 Neovim is my preferred vim variant
-Fish shell over Zsh for simplicity, though I also liked Zsh.
+Fish shell over Zsh for simplicity though I also liked Zsh.
 Tmux for better multitasking.

 all of this tools were themed dracula.